lihing1994/AVLTree/README.md

   takes two parameters that are used to perform rotate left then rotate right operation.
   For example, when we insert elements 1,3 and 5 to the AVL tree, we just need to make the tree balance by one rotate operation, which is to rate left.
-Therefore, we just need to make the tree balance by calling the rotate_left function with only one parameter.
+Therefore, we just need to make the tree balance by calling the rotate_left function with only one parameter.<br/>
   ![CS146_Homework_4-2](https://user-images.githubusercontent.com/25276186/71612520-d0971c00-2b55-11ea-813c-4c663ec6e967.jpg)

   In some situations, when we try to perform the two operations to make the AVL tree balance,